 Local food is a great option, minimising food miles and supporting local communities.
 It’s an added bonus when it’s organic too, because we believe organic is best for animal welfare, wildlife and the environment in general.

 So we’ve put a selection of local and organic food and drink in your welcome hamper, and encourage guests to buy their supplies direct from local producer.
-You can even pre-order in supplies ready for your stay through Pembrokeshire Produce Direct.

 And our tea and coffee is always organic and Fair Trade – falling commodity prices can have a catastrophic impact on the lives of small-scale farmers in developing countries, resulting in crippling debt, the break up of families and the loss of their land and homes.
 To give these small farmers a better chance, we buy fair trade whenever possible.